chrisjpalmer/chrisjpalmer.github.io/content/posts/parallelism_in_go_part_2.md

 }
 ```

-For this attempt I was going to run the benchmarks in 3 environments and compare:
+For this attempt I ran the the benchmarks in 3 environments to get some comparison:
 - WSL (Windows Subsystem Linux) - 6 cores
 - Windows - 6 cores
 - Mac - 8 cores

 My expectation was that performance would increase as you increased workers up to the number of logical CPUs (which on the Mac was 16 and on the Windows and WSL was 12).
 I was then hoping to see performance decrease a little after that number.
-The reason why I believed that performance would decrease after workers > logical CPUs is because I am aware that even though goroutines are lightweight, they still incur a penalty for being scheduled on and off logical processors.
+The reason why I believed that performance would decrease after workers > logical CPUs was because I am aware that even though goroutines are lightweight, they still incur a penalty for being scheduled on and off logical processors.
 I was expecting to see the execution time of the benchmark jump up as a result of this penalty.

-I should also note at this point, that I was paying close attention to Dave Chetney's guide on benchmarks.
+I should also note at this point, that I was paying close attention to [Dave Chetney's guide on benchmarks](https://dave.cheney.net/high-performance-go).
 He always suggests to run multiple instances of your benchmarks and then average them out.
 He also advises that you run some heavy benchmark prior to the real one because CPUs are sometimes lazy and don't perform until you give them a really hefty workload.
 I did both of these things when gathering my results.
 Every benchmark run 3 times before moving onto the next number of workers.
 Additionally I ran the entire benchmark command 3 times.
 In the end I had 9 results for each worker.
 Using some spreadsheeting, I took the averages and graphed the results.

 ![](/images/cpubound1.png)